evanfuture/advent-of-code-nx/README.md

 You can also run `npm run next-day 02` to get the same effect.

 This will scaffold out day 2, and add it to the lib.
+The generator also auto-adds the lib's component into main app, so you only really need to generate it and start coding.

-The main Angular app is just a simple contianer, but importantly, it should only fetch and run the answer-calculation script when you click on the button, which should help make this monorepo useful across many seasons.
+The main Angular app is just a simple container, but importantly, it should only fetch and run the answer-calculation script when you click on the button, which should help make this monorepo useful across many seasons.

 ## Active Work